FinnMabie/Dreamify/README.md

-# Project Lucid
+# Render.IO
-Final project for Artificial Neural Networks and Deep Learning
+Using GAN's for super-resolution and colorization with city images

+Turning Past to Present